whitneyburton/portfolios/templates/BEM2_template.md

 ## Self-Assessment Scores

-Fill in how you would grade yourself from 1-4 in the following categories this module.
+Fill in how **you** would grade yourself from 1-4 in the following categories this module.

+1. Below Standard
+2. Approaching Standard
+3. Meets Standard
+4. Above Standard

 | Category                     | Score |
 | -----------------------------| ----- |